croaky/laptop/README.md

 # Status OK

-Set the `OK` environment variable:
+Set the `OK` environment variable to a directory of your choice:

 ```
 export OK="$HOME/src/statusok"